-THE MARY B. KNOBLAUGH PRIZE was founded in 1952 by George Garfunkel and Miss Elinor Byrns, as executors under the will of the donor, to provide an annual award of \$100 for the best essay discussing the history or the problems, present and future, of the struggle for equal rights for women.
+THE MARY B. KNOBLAUGH PRIZE was founded in 1952 by George Garfunkel and Miss Elinor Byrns, as executors under the will of the donor, to provide an annual award of \$100 for a period of ten years for the best essay discussing the history or the problems, present and future, of the struggle for equal rights for women.

-- 1. Competition is open to all students of the University. - 2.
-The choice of a subject within the field is left to the discretion of the writer. - 3.
-If in any year no essay is deemed worthy of the prize, the award shall be made in a subsequent year.
+1. Competition is open to all students of the University.

+2. The choice of a subject within the field is left to the discretion of the writer.

+3. If in any year no essay is deemed worthy of the prize, the award shall be made in a subsequent year.

-THE LUANA L. MESSENGER-HENRY CHALMERS PRIZES. founded in 1902 by Hiram J. Messenger and supplemented in 1959 by Mrs. Henry Chalmers, consist of a first prize of \$350 and a second prize of \$150 in cash to be awarded annually, in accordance with the terms of the gifts, to those students of the University who submit essays "giving evidence of the best research and most fruitful thought in the field of human progress or the evolution of civilization during some period in human history as a whole."
+THE LUANA L. MESSENGER MEMORIAL PRIZE of \$280, founded in 1902 by Hiram J. Messenger, is awarded in accordance with the terms of the gift to that student of the University who submits the essay "giving evidence of the best research and most fruitful thought in the field of human progress or the evolution of civilization during some period in human history as a whole."

-- 1. Competition is open to all undergraduate and graduate students. - 2.
-The choice of subject within the field prescribed by the donors, as quoted above, is left to the discretion of the writer; but at the same time the essays are expected to manifest original research, to embody a sense of history, and to possess literary quality.
+1. Competition is open to all undergraduate and graduate students.

+2. The choice of subject within the field prescribed by the founder, as quoted above, is left to the discretion of the writer; but at the same time the essays are expected to manifest original research, to embody a sense of history, and to possess literary quality.